 Is there any plot?

 TESO takes place during the Second Era of the Tamriel Continent, 1.000 years before Skyrim.
-That means the conflicts, characters, and cities we knew and love are not present on this online adventure.
+That means the conflicts, characters, and cities we knew and loved are not present on this online adventure.

 You’ve seen why the progression follows two different conflicts happening at the same time.
-The first one has to do with the fate of the world; the second one has to do with a place of power.
+The first one has to do with the world’s fate; the second one has to do with a place of power.

 The first plot points follow a struggle against Daedric Prince Molag Bal.
 He’s attempting to capture the Imperial Throne while three alliances are competing for the crown.

-The game begins in Coldharbour’s Wailing Prison, where your soulless carcass -a soul shriven- lives a slave.
-The Daedric prince stole your soul to spoil it on a magic ritual, and now your goal is to take it back.
+The game begins in Coldharbour’s Wailing Prison, where your soulless carcass lives as a slave.
+The Daedric prince stole your soul to spoil it in a magic ritual, and now your goal is to take it back.

 After the main plot, the game keeps expanding towards new conflicts.
 For instance, Greymoor pits you against an unknown race of werewolves.